Gaius-Augustus/BRAKER/README.md

 Overview of modes for running BRAKER
 ====================================

-BRAKER mainly features semi-unsupervised, extrinsic evidence data (RNA-Seq and/or protein spliced alignment information) supported training of GeneMark-EX[^*2] and subsequent training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
+BRAKER mainly features semi-unsupervised, extrinsic evidence data (RNA-Seq and/or protein spliced alignment information) supported training of GeneMark-EX<sup name="g1">[F1]</sup> and subsequent training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
 However, there are now a number of additional pipelines included in BRAKER.
 In the following, we give an overview of possible input files and pipelines:

 -   Genome file, only.
 In this mode, GeneMark-ES is trained on the genome sequence, alone.
 Long genes predicted by GeneMark-ES are selected for training AUGUSTUS.
 Final predictions by AUGUSTUS are *ab initio*.
 This approach will likely yield lower prediction accuracy than all other here described pipelines. (see Figure [1](#fig1)),